emmascotson/capstone_flatiron/README.md

 # Evaluation

 Random Forest was the most successful model.
 My main metric was ***Recall***, weighted to account for class imbalance.

+# Conclusions

+### Best Model: Random Forest

+### Most Important Features: Age, State, Eye Exam, BMI, Hours of Sleep

+### Next Steps:

+**Explore Feature Importance Findings**: Examine why belong to certain states, age groups, etc. makes a person more prone to diabetes diagnosis

+**Genetic VS. Behavioral Distinction**: Build a model based solely on genetic factors that can help screen newborn babies at birth for whether they’re higher-risk

+**Application Development**: Interactive application for mobile-phones allowing insurance-users to track behavioral and medical lifestyle fluctuations, & determine whether they should be medically cautious about developing certain diseases